Biomedical-Imaging-Group/Generating-Sparse-Processes/README.md

 ### Tutorial

-A detailed example is provided in the Jupyter Notebook `Example.ipnyb`.
+A detailed example is provided in the Jupyter Notebook `Example.ipynb`.

 Here is a short example on how to use the library to simulate Brownian motion :